 This concept stems from the Extended Mind hypothesis (Clark & Chalmers, 1998) which argues that the distinction between the physical brain and the external environment is blurred.
 They do not regard the mind as just contained within the skull; the cognitive process is affected by external objects.
 For instance your mobile phone with directions to a particular location on the map can be said to be acting as an extension of your mind.
 As Director of the MIT Initiative on Technology and the Self, Sherry Turkle said:

-“The way we can build and customize our phones around our interests and hobbies – whether you’re a foodie or a gamer or a social butterfly – is another way of constructing technology, so in essence it becomes a reflection of yourself.”
+“The way we can build and customize our phones around our interests and hobbies – whether you’re a foodie or a gamer or a social butterfly – is another way of constructing technology, so in essence, it becomes a reflection of yourself.”

 Mobile video engages consumers’ emotions via an object that they can hold in their hand conferring ownership and relating to their sense of identity.
-Thus, we watch video on our mobile, a device to which we feel connected and on which we store much of our everyday life and increasingly our personal history.
+Thus, we watch videos on our mobile, a device to which we feel connected and on which we store much of our everyday life and increasingly our personal history.
 As mobiles are now so integral to how we regard ourselves, the things we watch on them are taken by us to be more significant than if viewed elsewhere, making it a powerful marketing tool.

-Furthermore, as we touch the screen we feel more ownership of what we are looking at as we get physical feedback from our fingers which drive psychological connections.
+Furthermore, as we touch the screen we feel more ownership of what we are looking at as we get physical feedback from our fingers which drives psychological connections.
 Mobile phones use haptic technology which communicates with us through touch.
 Stoli Vodka harnessed this sense in an advertising campaign, where the phone vibrates corresponding with action on the screen, such as a woman shaking a cocktail.

 Showtime uses similar tech in a tactile teaser trailer for Homeland, where users’ mobiles vibrate when an explosion goes off.
-The results were impressive with a click-through of over five times industry average and a 12% increase in mobile episode premiere views.
+The results were impressive with a click-through of over five times the industry average and a 12% increase in mobile episode premiere views.

 People feel that they have more control over something that they can touch and studies have shown they will even be willing to pay more for it.
 Can you offer interactive content where users have to touch the screen to explore the benefits of your product or service?